Tazaf/heig-mdt-gio1/subjects/basic-principles/README.md

 This is not a very complex logic, and it's only one line of code, so why bother?!

 - Copy/pasting (or rewriting) it every time we want to use it increases significantly the risk of making a mistake (forgetting the final dot, messing up with the indexes, ...).
-- If the requirements change and initials should now be in lower case, you'll have to replace `toUpperCase()` with `toLowerCase()` every where you pasted the snippet of code
+- If the requirements change and initials should now be in lower case, you'll have to replace `toUpperCase()` with `toLowerCase()` everywhere you pasted the snippet of code
-  > And don't even think about using your IDE's search & replace feature... `toUpperCase()` is probably used in may unrelated places
+  > And don't even think about using your IDE's search & replace feature... `toUpperCase()` is probably used in many unrelated places
-- Plus, reading a line like `parts[0].charAt(0).toUpperCase() + "."` does not instantly make you think: "A'right!
+- Plus, reading a line like `parts[0].charAt(0).toUpperCase() + "."` does not instantly make you think: "A'ight!
 That's an initial extraction".

-So, let's rwerite some of this code by extracting the repeated line in its own function.
+So, let's rewrite some of this code by extracting the repeated line in its own function.

-#### DRYer code
+#### D.R.Y.er code

 ```js
 const name = "Mathias Oberson";